 Do the Catholic traditions ruin the power of the movie?
 In my opinion, no they do not.
 The fact of Christ's crucifixion is far too powerful a reality to be undermined by Catholic traditions.

 Finally, may the Lord use this movie to bring many into His kingdom.

 The gospel is that Jesus died for sinners on the cross, was buried, and rose from the dead (1 Cor.
 15:1-4).
 His death was a sacrifice that turns away the wrath of God (1 John 2:2).
 This is the only way to be saved.

 Jesus is the one who died for the sins of the world (1 John 2:2).
-He is the only way to God the Father (John 14:6).
+He is the only way to the God the Father (John 14;6).
 He alone reveals God (Matt.
 11:27).
-He has all authority in Heaven and Earth (Matt.
+He has all authority in heaven and earth (Matt.
 28:18).
 It is only through Him that you can be saved from God's wrath (Eph.
 2:3).
-He can forgive you of your sins (Luke 5:20, Matt.
+He can forgive you of your sin (Luke 5:20; Matt.
 9:2).
 He can remove the guilt that is upon your soul.
 Jesus can set you free from the bondage of sin that blinds your eyes, weakens your soul, and brings you to despair.
 He can do this because He bore sin in His body on the cross (1 Peter.
-2:24) so that those who trust in Him would be saved.
+2:24) that those who trust in Him would be saved.